tobiashort/th-utils/append/README.md

   -h, --help  Show this help message and exit

 Positional arguments:
-  Suffix      the string that should be appended
+  Suffix      the string that should be appended (required)
 ```